matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr01/README.md

 ## Explanation:

--'dhcp6:false' - For the network interface ens18, IPv6 is assigned manually hence dhcp6 is set to false
+-'dhcp6:false' - For the network interface ens18, IPv6 is assigned manually hence dhcp6 is set to false.

--'dhcp4:true'- For the network interface ens19, I want IPv4 to be dynamically assigned; hence dhcp4 is set to true
+-'dhcp4:true'- For the network interface ens19, I want IPv4 to be dynamically assigned; hence dhcp4 is set to true.

 -'renderer:networkd' - The network configuration abstraction renderer.
 'Networkd' can manage both static and dynamic connections.